 DNS tool

-Check which certificate authorities may issue TLS certificates for a domain.
+Check CAA records worldwide to verify which certificate authorities may issue TLS certificates and detect stale policies before renewal.

 Record type